code-423n4/docs/roles/judges/how-to-judge-a-contest.md

 ### For High and Medium risk submissions

 - Review each submission and assess:
-    - **Is it valid?** — There are two main categories of invalid issues: findings that are out of scope (per the sponsor’s contest repo), and issues where the warden has misunderstood the system.
+    - **Is it valid?** — There are two main categories of invalid issues: findings that are out of scope (per the sponsor’s audit repo), and issues where the warden has misunderstood the system.
 You should mark any invalid submissions as such, using the `invalid` label in Github, and enter `INVALID` (all caps) in *both* the ReportId and risk columns in the judging sheet.
 All invalid issues should be closed in Github.
     - **What is the correct risk level? —** If you disagree with the risk level assigned by the warden, you may adjust it.
 Please change the labels in Github, and leave a comment with your reasoning.
 (You may wish to refer to the [Judging Criteria](https://docs.code4rena.com/roles/wardens/judging-criteria#estimating-risk-tl-dr) for guidance.)
 Please also adjust the value in the `risk` column of the judging spreadsheet.
     - **If a Medium or High risk issue needs to be downgraded** to low or non-critical risk level, please see below for instructions.
 - You can ignore the “score” column for High and Medium risk submissions; that is only used for QA and Gas reports.